Cloud-SPAN/prenomics02-command-line/_episodes/03-redirection.md

 We can do this with something called "redirection".
 The idea is that we are taking what would ordinarily be printed to the terminal screen and redirecting it to another location.
-In our case, we want to print this information to a file so that we can look at it later and use other commands to analysee this data.
+In our case, we want to print this information to a file so that we can look at it later and use other commands to analyse this data.

 The command for redirecting output to a file is `>`.